WeTransfer/image_vise/README.md

 Copyright (c) 2016 WeTransfer.
 See LICENSE.txt for further details.
 The licensing terms also apply to the `waterside_magic_hour.jpg` test image.
+The `worker_in_tube.jpg` is used with permission from Arcadis Nederland B.V.

 The sRGB color profiles are [downloaded from the ICC](http://www.color.org/srgbprofiles.xalter) and it's use is governed by the terms present in the LICENSE.txt